JungStar/website/content/post/testing_private_impl_files.md

 │   └── CMakeLists.txt
 └── CMakeLists.txt
 ```
+When writing tests in `test/test.t.cpp`, how can we access private implementions from `private_include` setting this directory as public include dir?

 ### The "pitfall" solution
-I have seen people do ungodly things, like including the relevant source file in their sources.
+I have seen people do things, like including the relevant source file in their sources.
 ```cmake
 # This is the wrong thing to do
 SET (SOURCES